Research Associate Jobs in USA with Visa Sponsorship

 What visa options are available for research associate positions?

 Research associates have several visa paths depending on the employer.
-H-1B is common for both academic and industry research positions.
-J-1 research scholar visas allow up to five years of research at qualifying institutions.
+H-1B visa is common for both academic and industry research positions.
+J-1 visa research scholar visas allow up to five years of research at qualifying institutions.
 O-1 visas are available for researchers with extraordinary ability demonstrated through publications, citations, and awards.
 University and nonprofit research institution positions are often H-1B cap-exempt, avoiding the lottery.

 Are university research associate positions cap-exempt for H-1B?